 5. When slicing the pie always run your finger over with the slicer, just enough to bleed slightly.
 This lets your family know that you’re willing to get down and dirty for their well-being.
 It also reminds them that you’re willing to cut people if the dinner dishes take too long.

 6. Make sure to layer the guilt in the pizza.
 Not unlike lasagna, you’ll need to support the unending nagging with a good foundation of self-loathing and low self-esteem.
-This insures that even when you’re physically absent your ongoing mental abuse will perpetuate on in the psyche of your loved ones!
+This ensures that even when you’re physically absent your ongoing mental abuse will perpetuate on in the psyche of your loved ones!